Transformers Manufacturing Process

 - Pure filtered transformer oil is filled in the tank to immerse the assembly only.

 - Connections of primary and secondary to the terminal bushings are made.
-Operating handle for ratio switch is fitted, wherever required.
+The operating handle for the ratio switch is fitted, wherever required.

 Once the transformer is tanked up and the tank sealed, then the testing of the transformer commences.
 The routine transformer tests carried out include